-Liz answered questions for me that no one else was willing to answer.
+Elizabeth answered questions for me that no one else was willing to answer.

-Liz also openly shared a lot about what her process involves and she seems to be very knowledgeable about the placenta, bloodborne pathogens, and how to work safely.
+Elizabeth also openly shared a lot about what her process involves and she seems to be very knowledgeable about the placenta, bloodborne pathogens, and how to work safely.

 I wonder if she told the other person about the unacceptable mix up.
 Her actions tell me that although she told me about the mix up, she still isn’t providing this service safely.
 According to her website she is still “picking up” placentas.

-Things to be mindful of when selecting someone to encapsulate your placenta:
+Elizabeth shares what things to be mindful of when selecting someone to encapsulate your placenta:

 - Always ask about their certifications and training.
 Don’t be afraid to check in with their certifying body to be sure the information they’ve given you is true.

 - Not all trainings are created equally so look into what their standards are.

 - Ask them to describe the process.
 If they seem to flounder or not explain things clearly there could be issues there.